-A local anaesthetic thoracoscopy is the best way to find out more about your illness and / or to control your chest symptoms.
+A local anaesthetic thoracoscopy is the best way to find out more about your illness and/or to control your chest symptoms in the opinion of your doctor.
 This decision is taken carefully and with your best interests in mind.